ty-labs/randiverse.nvim/README.md

 `:Randiverse country <optional country flags>`

 Generates a random country.
 The default output is a standard country name.
-The random country is generated via random selection from static country corpuseses that Randiverse comes bundled with & are configurable.
+The random country is generated via random selection from static country corpus files that Randiverse comes bundled with & are configurable.

 | Flag | Description | Value |
 |:-----|:------------|:------|